Sunday, December 7, 2025

 Newport Rotary Adopts New Name Badges

-Nick's badge is alphabetically first, first out of the bag, and therefore used for this article!! |
+first out of the bag, and

 Name badges have been synonymous with Rotary club membership since the beginning of Rotary in 1905.
 To this day they still prominently reflect the Rotary members first name, their "classification" or job descriptor and now possible volunteer status, and the Rotary wheel logo.